 The lower protein level provides a softer texture for cakes, muffins, etc., compared to the chewiness you would want in bread.
 A gluten-free pastry flour blend may only contain white rice flour, but with only an additional gram of protein, per serving, I found that adding a bit of brown rice flour is a healthier choice and still makes a perfect gluten free cake flour blend.
 Regular (gluten-containing) cake flour contains 8% to 10% protein, versus 5% to 8% in pastry flour.
 In gluten-free baking we need more than that.

 Update: I have found that sorghum flour creates more of a crumb in cakes.
 If you wish cleaner cuts and fewer crumbs, substitute additional superfine rice flour for the sorghum flour or add additional oil.

 I’m sure it would be easy to find a gluten free recipe which calls for your typical rice flours.
-However, the use of superfine white and brown rice flours will improve gluten free baked goods.
-It’s use improves texture, and avoids any grittiness.
+However, the use of superfine white and brown rice flours improve gluten free baked goods.
+Its use improves texture and avoids any grittiness.
 Now, let them eat cake, that’s great!

-Note: See all recipes on this site using this gluten free flour blend at the bottom of this page.
+Note: See some of the recipes on this site using this gluten-free self-rising flour blend at the bottom of this page.

-You may find superfine white and brown rice flour at Authentic Foods online.
-If you do not have access to purchasing online, or the funds, as it costs more than regular rice flour, you can try grinding regular rice flour in a coffee grinder which will make it fine, not superfine, or better yet a mill grinder on the fine setting.
+You may find superfine white and brown rice flour at Vitacost.com.
+They carry Authentic Foods and Vitacost brands.
+The Vitacost brand is not as fine as Authentic Foods, but it does a great job and will save you money.
+If you do not have access to purchasing online or the funds, as it costs more than regular rice flour, you can try grinding regular rice flour in a coffee grinder which will make it fine, but not superfine.
+Better yet, use a mill grinder on the fine setting.